Skip to main content

 Observation

-I noticed checksec reported NX enabled and the source showed both a printf(user_input) call and an unbounded buffer copy, which suggested two distinct vulnerabilities to chain: the format string for leaking libc and the overflow for hijacking the return address.
+checksec reports NX enabled, and the source has both a printf(user_input) call and an unbounded buffer copy.
+Those are two distinct bugs to chain: the format string leaks libc, the overflow hijacks the return address.

 main declares char local_78[104] and copies your input in without a length limit, so you overflow the saved return address.
 The offset from the buffer to the saved return address is 120 bytes.
 Before that, the program prints your input directly with printf(user_input), which is a format-string vulnerability you can use to leak a libc-relative pointer off the stack.